brookestrz/solar-system-api/README.md

 ## Guidelines for Pair-Programming

 - The driver is the person who is at the keyboard and mouse
-- The navigator is the person who is thinking out loud, actively collaborating with the driver about the next step, and helping guide the development
+- The navigator is the person who is thinking
 - Trade-off driver and navigator roles often, at least daily, or every hour for longer work sessions.
 - Take time to make sure you're on the same page